-* Dick spoke passable Spanish and had lived in Mexico.
+* Dick spoke Spanish and had lived in Mexico.
 He and Marge had traveled extensively there.

-* Our 1990 Toyota Camry odometer showed 316,000 miles.
-We had carefully maintained it since new, so it was dependable.
-It looked old so would be less a target for thieves.
+* Our Camry odometer showed 316,000 miles.
+We had carefully maintained it since new, so it was dependable, but it looked old so would be less a target for thieves.
 If we lost it (which eventually happened) we wouldn't be out much.

 * We hid many $50 bills in the Camry air cleaner, and many dollar bills under floor mats.
-We laminated several color copies of our license plates and hid them in the trunk.
+We laminated several color copies of our license plates, which might be stolen, hiding them in the trunk.

 * All of our goods were concealed in the car trunk, so the passenger compartment appeared bare.
 We made multiple bilingual copies of a diagram showing inspectors where each container was placed, and the contents of each: Dirty Laundry, Tools, Shoes, Books, etc. This speeded passage across borders and through in-country military checkpoints.